 In 2017, 87% of the graduating class went on to college.
 In 2016, 91% of students went on to college.
 Whether students take a gap year before going to college, decide to enter into technical or career training, or take the traditional route to college, all of our students are prepared for rigorous college work and are required to apply to three colleges before they graduate.

-Our alumni are students of a variety of public and private institutions including Lee University, Lipscomb University, American University, Bryan College, University of Tennessee, Tennessee Wesleyan University, and more.
+Our alumni are students of a variety of public and private institutions including Lee University, Lipscomb University, American University, The Ohio State University, Bryan College, University of Tennessee, Tennessee Wesleyan University, and more.

-Our 2017 graduating class received a combined $636,850 of scholarship money.
+Our 2018 graduating class received a combined $897,820 of scholarship money.
 Our students over the years have received numerous academic and athletic scholarships to the universities of their choice, with one student receiving a four-year basketball scholarship.

 We offer a variety of sports programs including baseball, basketball, cheerleading, golf, soccer, and tennis.
 We try to serve the needs of our families, and our sports programming is determined by student interest.
 Our men’s and women’s basketball teams compete annually at the SCAA conference and have won in recent years.
 Find out more about our athletics offerings here.